xbeat/Machine-Learning/README.md

 Accelerated generation techniques refer to methods that enable Large Language Models (LLMs) to generate text more efficiently and with improved performance.
 These techniques are crucial for applications that demand real-time or near-real-time responses, such as conversational AI assistants, machine translation, and text summarization.

+## Cross-Validation Techniques in Python for Machine Learning

+Introduction to Cross-Validation

+Cross-validation is a crucial technique in machine learning for assessing model performance and preventing overfitting.
+It involves partitioning the data into subsets, training the model on a subset, and validating it on the remaining data.
+This process helps in estimating how well the model will generalize to unseen data.

 ## Enhancing Data Visualizations with Seaborn in Python

 Introduction to Seaborn